skstan256/startup/notes.md

 - Code Pen has debug mode
 - look into fly-cut for mac
 - the browser just loads one html page.
 Everything starts from there - calling cs files and JavaScript files
+## Misc.
+MongoDB Notes
+- Can open a JavaScript debug terminal in VS Code, then run `node <filename>`